MERV Ratings: MERV 13 Vs MERV 11 Vs Merv 8

 Although some sites online discuss MERV 17-20 filters, the EPA and ASHRAE only rate filters on the MERV 1-16 scale.
 However, the EPA notes that high-efficiency particulate air filters (HEPA filters) are capable of theoretically removing at least 99.97% of mold, dust, pollen, bacteria, and airborne particles with a size of 0.3 microns.

 Using a MERV rating 13 filter is best for shielding against virus-spreading bacteria, but adding air quality solutions to your home should also be considered.
 An air filter alone is not a guarantee against airborne viruses like COVID-19, the flu, or the common cold.

-For spaces where a higher indoor air quality is needed, consider adding a portable air purifier or a whole-house air purifier that attaches directly to your HVAC system.
+For spaces where higher indoor air quality is needed, consider adding a portable air purifier or a whole-house air purifier that attaches directly to your HVAC system.
 Many of these devices can create cleaner air in a large space in a relatively short amount of time.

-The heating and cooling system that supports your home needs an adequate amount of air flow to operate smoothly.
-Using the highest MERV rating filter in your home would restrict that air flow, making it difficult for your HVAC to function properly which can lead to breakdowns and premature system replacement.
+The heating and cooling system that supports your home needs an adequate amount of airflow to operate smoothly.
+Using the highest MERV rating filter in your home would restrict that airflow, making it difficult for your HVAC to function properly which can lead to breakdowns and premature system replacement.

 Filters with a MERV rating above 13 are woven together tightly to capture potentially harmful pollutants.
 That restrictiveness would make it hard for the air to circulate from your home into the unit.

 Stick with a MERV 8 to 13 filter, depending on your family’s needs and environment, and begin using an indoor air quality monitor to help you determine if a separate air purifying system is needed.